AntonBergaker/small_pp_localization_tool/README.md

 # Getting started
 To use the tool, first make a copy of this Google Sheet document: [link](https://docs.google.com/spreadsheets/d/1DduV7bqzB3jAvBhMyimEUDVvGc78UI2iymK1-B5dEHA/edit?usp=sharing).
 You then need to publish the document as a csv file to the web.
 You can do this by going to: File > Publish to the web > Link.
 And then selecting .csv in the drop down and then hitting publish.
 Make a copy of the result url.

-The tool is run in the command line and expects two values.
+The tool is run in the command line and needs two parameters, and can take an optional third one.
 Usage: `./small_pp_localization_tool.exe -url <url> -target <target_directory> [-type <export_file_type>]`
 Replace \<url\> with your url you copied, and replace \<target\> with the folder where you want your language files to end up.
 Optionally you can also specify the export file type, the available options are: